TeamHG-Memex/eli5/README.rst

   It also allows to debug scikit-learn pipelines which contain HashingVectorizer, by undoing hashing.

-* Keras_ - explain predictions of image classifiers via Grad-CAM visualizations.
+* Keras_ - explain predictions of image and text classifiers via Grad-CAM visualizations.

 * xgboost_ - show feature importances and explain predictions of XGBClassifier, XGBRegressor and xgboost.Booster.